EduardMalkhasyan/Savable-ScriptableObjects-Unity/README.md

     }
 }
 ```
-If your mark class member [JsonIgnore] attribute it will not be saved
+If you mark a class member [JsonIgnore] attribute it will not be saved
 ```csharp
     public class LevelsData : SOLoader<LevelsData>
     {